 - After Hours Only: call University Safety at 613-520-3612 to deactivate access control.

-All Campus card account funds are in Canadian dollars.
+All Campus Card account funds are in Canadian dollars.
 Deposits in your card account at the Campus card office must be in Canadian funds.
 The intended amount of deposits made using a debit or credit card outside Canada may not be equivalent to the amount actually deposited due to currency exchange rates.

 You may use your Campus Card as a debit card where accepted, provided funds are available in your account.
-The Campus Card is a debit card only and does not provide credit arrangements.
+The Campus Card is a debit card only and does not provide credit or overdraft arrangements.

 You are responsible for use of the Campus Card in accordance with instructions at each location where the Campus Card is accepted.
 Debits resulting from your failure to properly utilize the Campus Card are your responsibility as the cardholder.
-The University is not responsible for any loss, inconvenience or embarrassment to you or to others arising as a result of lack of funds in your account.
+The University is not responsible for any loss, inconvenience, or embarrassment to you or to others arising as a result of lack of funds in your account.

 The University will not debit your accounts other than in accordance with transactions authorized through the use of your Campus Card, or as permitted under these terms.
 The Campus Card Office will provide statements only when requested in person, although access to recent transaction history is available online through the Web Card Centre.

 A cardholder is entitled to one (1) refund request per semester.
 Refunds on Campus Card accounts are subject to the restrictions applicable on those accounts.
 Refunds are given only to the cardholder.
 A refund request form must be submitted to the Campus Card Office.
-Refunds may be reduced through the assessment of the HST and any discount offered through your account.
+Refunds may be reduced through the assessment of HST and any discount offered through your account.
 A $25.00 processing fee will be deducted from the account balance prior to any refund where discount calculations are required and, in addition, cheques carry a $25.00 fee.
 Refund requests pertaining to deposits made through our online deposit system are subject to a 10-week waiting period.
 Refund cheques will be mailed to your address on file with the University; regardless of delivery method, all refunds take 7 to 10 business days to process by the Campus Card Office.
 When a cheque is required, this will take an additional 10 business days plus mailing time.
 Students requiring an international wire transfer will be emailed with a request for additional paperwork to be completed before the Campus Card Office may process any refunds.